chimera-linux/cports/README.md

 There are two authoritative documents on the system:

+* `Usage.md` is the reference for users.
+It covers usage of `cbuild` and its basic and advanced options as well as concepts and requirements.
-* `Manual.md` is the reference manual for packagers.
+* `Packaging.md` is the reference manual for packagers.
 It covers the API of the system and guidelines for creating and modifying templates, but not usage.
-* `Usage.md` is the reference for users.
-It covers all the options of the `cbuild` system itself.

 Most people looking to get involved with the project should read both.